¿ Got Chiva ?

 When the heroin wasn’t doing the trick anymore, she added cocaine to the mix to make speed balls.

 It was several stripping gigs later, when she was working at the Bustop in Boulder that she hit the proverbial rock bottom.

-Though being in Boulder ensured that among her customers were old acquaintances, friends of her dad and schoolmates she’d have rather not seen under the circumstances, she made more money there, allowing her habit to grow.
+Though being in Boulder meant that among her customers were old acquaintances, schoolmates and even friends of her dad she’d have rather not seen under the circumstances, she made more money there, allowing her habit to grow.

 When she got thrown in jail for carrying paraphernalia lost her lucrative job there, Ricci, who had also been supporting her boyfriend’s habit, turned to crime.